Cultural offers theaters

 From the writing of trauma to the trauma of writing.
 A powerful show about the wounds caused by exile.

 Written and directed by Wael Kadour, Braveheart plunges us into the poignant story of Aline, a Syrian refugee recently settled in France.
 No one cares about Aline's tragedy anymore; the world is far too busy with a pandemic and new wars.
 With a lot of grief and a little willpower and love, she tries to go on living.
-But the world she's managed to build for herself threatens to collapse once again: a rumor reaches her that her former tormentor has fled the country and become a refugee, just like her.
+But the world she has managed to build for herself threatens to collapse once again: a rumor reaches her that her former tormentor has fled the country and become a refugee, just like her.

 In the grip of delusions caused by her traumatic past, Aline must find a new reality for her life.
 She immerses herself in writing her story, while living a love affair.
 But little by little, the boundaries between reality and fiction become blurred.
 The mechanics of violence gradually lead Aline into a destructive spiral.
 Creation becomes the mirror of a soul as weak as it is courageous, damaged by exile.